This ray hunts at night

 It is not necessary to wait until lights out.
 There is no need to belly up to possible risks of an oxygen bar.
-Little Ray's books have no toxic side effects.
+Little Ray's fish stories have no toxic side effects.
 There is no worry of allergic reactions or complications.

 The desire to learn more about stingrays and sharks may become “addictive”.
-The video is free of dangers in the wild.
-The idea is not from any Little Ray book.
+The video is free of dangers.
+The theme is not from any Little Ray book.
 Readers recognize illustrations.

 The video text is: “We will not count sheep.
 They might fall to sleep.
 We will count stingrays.
 They're up nights and days.”
 (21 seconds).